Schnider11/victoria-bus-predictions/developer_diaries.md

 ## TODO
 - [ ] Document the data
-- [ ] Answer: Are there delay patterns that can be learned using a machine learning model based on the day of the week, time, and route?
 - [ ] Find out what can be cut away from tripupdates

 # May 9